 Heather McCargo, the founder and director of the Wild Seed Project, is an educator with 30 years of expertise in plant propagation, landscape design and conservation.
 She was the head plant propagator at the New England Wildflower Society’s Garden in the Woods in the 90’s, worked at several landscape architecture/planning firms specializing in ecological design, has been a contributor to several research projects with USAID, National Gardening Association, and with MOFGA.
 She has lectured nationally and is widely published in journals and magazines such as Horticulture, Taunton Press and American Nurseryman.

-Vanessa Nesvig, Interpretation and Exhibits Coordinator at the Gardens is a both an artist and garden writer.
+Vanessa Nesvig, interpretation and exhibits coordinator at Coastal Maine Botanical Gardens, is a both an artist and garden writer.
 Having taught pastel and oil painting for over ten years, Vanessa brings a love of being outdoors and experience helping people translate the visual outdoor world.
 Coming to the Gardens from the Portland Museum of Art, she holds a bachelor’s degree in Art History from Boston University and is a professional painter who has exhibited widely throughout New England.

 Justin Nichols has been enthusiastically maintaining landscapes since 1989, including many years as a gardener on a 30-acre estate in the Boston area and six years here at CMBG on the horticulture staff.
 He currently runs an ecologically-focused landscape and design business based in the Portland area.
 He is a NOFA Certified Organic Landcare Professional, holds a master’s degree in education and enjoys teaching horticultural topics to people of all ages.